-Nan Ellen Dixon (G '05) joins the School of Continuing Studies faculty this Spring as the new instructor of the first-ever offering of the course Character, Conscience, and Courage for the Bachelor of Arts in Liberal Studies (BALS) program.
+Nan Ellen Nelson (G '05) joins the School of Continuing Studies faculty this Spring as the new instructor of the first-ever offering of the course Character, Conscience, and Courage for the Bachelor of Arts in Liberal Studies (BALS) program.

 Bringing a Firm Foundation of Leadership into the Classroom

-Dixon, a graduate of the Executive Master's in Leadership (EML) program at Georgetown, is also a former White House appointee to the Peace Corps headquarters in Washington, DC.
+Nelson, a graduate of the Executive Master's in Leadership (EML) program at Georgetown, is also a former White House appointee to the Peace Corps headquarters in Washington, DC.

-In 2007, Dixon worked with young leaders in Israel, the Palestinian Territory, Jordan, and Ethiopia to develop young women leaders and encourage an interfaith dialogue.
+In 2007, Nelson worked with young leaders in Israel, the Palestinian Territory, Jordan, and Ethiopia to develop young women leaders and encourage an interfaith dialogue.
 Her work overseas inspired her to launch her own leadership development business in the United States to empower emerging leaders in moral, servant and authentic leadership.
 These experiences have further motivated her to continue to inspire young leaders to seek their potential in their sphere of influence.

 When the opportunity to teach at Georgetown arose, she did not have to think twice about accepting the position.

-"I am honored to give back to such a solid institution," Dixon says.
+"I am honored to give back to such a solid institution," Nelson says.
 "My hope is that the students taking my courses will be empowered to live with character, conscience and courage.
 And, in doing so, they will find their authentic voice to live a difference, making the world a better place."

 Applying Real-World Insight